Palestinians in Lebanon: Demographics

 Estimates of the number of Palestinians in Lebanon ranged from 260,000 to 400,000 in 2011.
 In 2018 Human Rights Watch estimated 174,000 "longstanding" Lebanese refugees and 45,000 Lebanese refugees more recently displaced from Syria.

-The UNRWA counted 475,075 registered Palestine refugees as of 1 Jan 2019 in its twelve refugee camps in Lebanon.
-In 2017, a Lebanese government census counted 174,000 Palestinians in Lebanon.
+UNRWA reported that "as of March 2023, the total number of registered Palestine Refugees in Lebanon is 489,292 persons" and that "UNRWA records show a total of 31,400 Palestine Refugees from Syria residing in Lebanon", but that registration is voluntary and may not be updated with deaths and emigrations.
+UNRWA estimated no more than 250,000 currently resident in Lebanon In 2017, a Lebanese government census counted 174,000 Palestinians in Lebanon.

 Legal status

 Nationality

 Most Palestinians in Lebanon are stateless.
 They are not entitled to Lebanese citizenship, though most were born in Lebanon and irrespective of how many generations their families have lived in Lebanon.

-Some Palestinians, mostly Palestinian Christian women, have received Lebanese citizenship through marriage with a Lebanese national, and some by other means.
-(Lebanese nationality law does not provide for a Lebanese wife conferring Lebanese nationality to a foreign husband or to a child with a foreign father.)
+Lebanese government gave citizenship to about 50,000 Christian Palestinian refugees during the 1950s and 1960s.
+In the mid-1990s, about 60,000 Shiite Muslim refugees were granted citizenship.
+This caused a protest from Maronite authorities, leading to citizenship being given to all Christian refugees who were not already citizens.

 During the Syrian occupation of Lebanon in 1994, the government naturalized over 154,931 foreign residents of Palestinian (mostly Palestinian Christians) and Syrian (mostly Syrian Sunnis and Christians) descent.
 It was argued that the purpose of these naturalizations was to sway the elections to a pro-Syrian government.
 This allegation is based on how these new citizens were bussed in to vote and displayed higher voting rates than the nationals did.